marcelvdmade/mcbitsarm/README.md

 The host-side Python code requires the [pyserial](https://github.com/pyserial/pyserial) module.
 Your package repository might offer `python-serial` or `python-pyserial` directly (as of writing, this is the case for Ubuntu, Debian and Arch).
 Alternatively, this can be easily installed from PyPA by calling `pip install pyserial` (or `pip3`, depending on your system).
 If you do not have `pip` installed yet, you can typically find it as `python3-pip` using your package manager.

 ### Run
-You can call make in the root directory to build all projects.
-This builds the keygen, and the McBits.bin.
-Load McBits.bin on the board, and execute hostside.py > output.txt to receive the decrypted message.
-When asked, press the reset button to start the program.
-Then you can use the compare script to check whether the output corresponds with the original message.
+Enter the folder of the implementation you watn to run, and run ./load.sh This builds the program and loads it on the board.
+In the hostside folder, run ./hostside.py with admin rights to receive data from the discovery board.
+Press the reset button on the board to restart the program.
+On decryption failure, the hostside program will print that the decryption failed.
+If succesful, only the cycle coutnts are printed.

-This entire process can also be done with the test.sh script in the root folder.
-At the moment root access is needed for the hostside scripts, and thus also for the test script.

 ### Troubleshooting